Rlee-94/Rlee-94/README.md

 - Hello, my name is Reggie Lee.
-- I’m interested in learning to code and become a web developer
 - I’m currently learning HTML, CSS/SCSS, Javascript/REACT.
 - How to reach me leereggie28@gmail.com